 Ultimately, I think this book makes it clear that any sort of life path you end up choosing is fine, but you do not want to have any regrets later on in life.
 For many people, once you choose to become something (accountant, doctor, lawyer, etc.), this is what you will choose to stay as for the rest of your life.
 Even if you may have one skill/trait that you are known for, you can constantly be adapting and trying to improve.

-Basically, you should work on controlling your own life and goals, rather than constanty having society telling you what is best for yourself.
+After reading the Alchemist, you will learn to work on controlling your own life and goals, rather than constantly having society telling you what is best for yourself.

 This is a blog for myself (and hopefully others) to keep track of all of the places, restaurants, books, movies, etc. that I do not want to forget.
 I am a college student who has lived in the US, Asia, and Europe for extended periods of time; I am very lucky to have had these experiences, and I want to share my recommendations with people interested in any of these locations.